hrgdavor/babel-plugin-jsx-simple/README.md

 ### Example code

-First exmaple in [example/example.js](example/example.js) is written on this principle that is very similar to rendering in Vue and React (simple replace wthout vdiff).
-There you can find sample implementation of `applyHtml` and `h`.
+First exmaple in [example/example.js](example/example.js) is written on this principle, and is principally very similar to rendering in Vue and React (to simplify the code no diff is done, instead simple clear + add is used).
+You can find sample implementation of `applyHtml` and `h` there.

 Second exmaple in [example-arrow/example.js](example-arrow/example.js) showcases how wrapping dynamic parts into arrow functions can enable dynamic changes (but with static structure) that uses JSX but with principles